-The term of a patent relating to a pharmaceutical substance can be extended if regulatory approval was not obtained until at least five years after the date of the patent.
+The term of a patent relating to a pharmaceutical substance per se can be extended if certain criteria are met, including if regulatory approval was not obtained until at least five years after the date of the patent.

-The extension period is the difference of the time period from the filing date of the patent to the first regulatory approval date - this should take less than five years.
+The extension period is a maximum of five years - with the length of the extension equal to the difference between the date of the patent and the earliest first regulatory approval date, reduced by five years.